KiwiTrek/PANG/README.md

 - Created Player display (with no collisions nor animations)

 ## Bugs
+#### 0.9
+- Destructible blocks cannot be destroyed, and are instead treated like umbreakable blocks
+- The resulting hook of the power wire doesn't change animation

 #### 0.6
 - Small pixel offset when colliding against a wall
 - Sometimes the hook goes through a balloon without destroying the balloon or the hook itself